 What is the goal of the Alkaline for Life® diet?

-The goal of the Alkaline for Life® diet is internal pH balance.
+The goal is internal pH balance.
 The idea is to consume enough alkaline-forming foods to create a slightly alkaline state in our bodies—just as our ancestors did.
-By no means does that mean you do not consume acid-forming foods.
+That doesn't mean you will never consume acid-forming foods.
 But it does mean tilting the scale in favor of alkaline-forming foods.
 For example, protein is very acid forming, but it is only protein taken in excess of our basic requirements that adds to an acid load.
-We all need at least 50 to 60 grams of protein per day, which our body can handle without creating troublesome excess free acid.
+We all need at least 50 to 60 grams of protein per day, which is an amount our body can handle without creating troublesome excess free acid.
 Another example concerns grains, processed foods, sugars, and alcohol.
-While some folks may chose to strictly limit these, such is not necessary.
+While some folks may choose to strictly limit these, it is not necessary.
 The key is moderation and balance.
 If you have enough alkalizing reserves in your body, you can consume varying amounts of these foods and still maintain a life-supporting, slightly alkaline pH.

 What do I mean when I say a food is acid forming?

-When we metabolize foods they are broken down and transformed, and some leave an acid residue.
+When we metabolize foods in our body, they are broken down and transformed, and some leave an acid residue.
 This means that their metabolism resulted in the production of free hydrogen ions (H+).

-These acids, or this free H+, must be buffered or neutralized by alkalizing compounds in order to maintain the obligatory pH biochemical balance necessary for life.
+This free H+, or acid, must be buffered or neutralized by alkalizing compounds in order to maintain the obligatory pH biochemical balance necessary for life.